awsdocs/aws-freertos-docs/doc_source/userguide/create-service-role.md

                    "s3:PutObject"
                ],
                "Resource": [
-                   "arn:aws:s3:::<example-bucket>/*"
+                   "arn:aws:s3:::example-bucket/*"
                ]
            }
        ]
    }
    ```

    This policy grants your OTA service role permission to read Amazon S3 objects\.
-Make sure that you replace *<example\-bucket>* with the name of your bucket\.
+Make sure that you replace *example\-bucket* with the name of your bucket\.

 1. Choose **Review policy**\.